Fiber optic drone: History

+As part of the 2026 Lebanon war, and inspired by their use in Ukraine, Lebanese militant group Hezbollah are using FPV fiber optic drones to target Israeli military and civilian targets.
+Fiber optic drone attacks have killed Israeli soldiers and penetrated expensive defense systems, such as the Trophy ATS system installed on Merkava tanks, as well as the multi-billion dollar Iron Dome, posing serious challenge to Israeli military leaders.
+An Israeli military source stated, "Beyond physical barriers like nets, there is little that can be done ...
+It’s a low-tech system adapted for asymmetric warfare."
+Hezbollah have released propaganda videos documenting their use of fiber optic drones against Israeli targets.

+In May 2026, the IDF stated that Hamas is operating fiber optic drones in Gaza, similar to the ones being used by Hezbollah.

 Countermeasures

 To counter fiber-optic drones, as of 2025, Ukrainian soldiers deploy lines of stretched barbed wire, with a battery-driven motor that makes the barbed wire rotate around its axis.
 This has the effect of entangling and breaking the thin fiber-optic wire laid on the ground by fiber-optic drones along their flight path.

+Israeli forces have also deployed physical barriers and netting to entrap and tangle drones.
+Drone cables are cut and drones are shot at when seen.
+As of June 2026, various means of detection and interception of fiber optic drones are being considered and tested, such as acoustic and optical detection systems, lasers and other technology to blind drones, and automatic firing systems, among others.
+Israel has sought Ukrainian support in defending against drone attacks.

 Environmental concerns

 The long trails of fiber optic cable left behind the drones on the battlefield may be a significant source of plastic pollution because most of the cables are made from synthetic polymers such as poly(methyl methacrylate) and fluoropolymers.